 We understand that you have your own personal reasons for supporting the college.
-Whether you are looking to "pay it forward," seeking to support a cause about which you are passionate, or interested in giving for some other reason, the CU Foundation provides a variety of giving options to meet your goals.
+Whether you are looking to "pay it forward," seeking to support a cause about which you are passionate, or interested in giving for some other reason, our advancement team can help you choose from a variety of giving options to meet your goals.

 Current gifts are funds that the college uses each year for a variety of purposes, from student scholarships to program support.
 These gifts can be made as cash, credit card payments, automatic withdrawals, or even through donations of stock or other assets.

 Endowments draw funds monthly from earnings generated by the invested principal of a gift, thus providing a continuing source of financial support to the college.
 The interest earned on an endowment can be directed to the purpose you choose to support, such as a scholarship, graduate fellowship, chair or professorship, program, or other specific purpose.

 The advancement team and the University of Colorado contact engineering alumni each year through letters and phone calls from students to solicit annual gifts to the college.
 These students can share news about the college and answer your questions as well.
 If you choose to make a gift, you may designate it for a specific purpose or contribute to the Dean’s Fund for Excellence, which gives the college’s leadership the flexibility to deploy resources where they are needed most.

 Individuals who donate $1,000 or more each year to the college's Dean's Fund are invited to become members of the Dean’s Club.
 This elite membership recognizes donors with a variety of VIP benefits.
 Contributions to the Dean's Fund give the college’s leadership the flexibility to deploy resources where they are needed most, such as offering competitive financial packages to students, providing support for faculty teaching and research, and advancing technology available in classrooms and laboratories.